When you’re in need of a service, where do you turn?

 1) Write ad copy that potential law firm clients can’t ignore

-Use your ad copy to tell search users, i.e., your potential clients, what makes you a better lawyer than your competition.
-Support your statement with a call-to-action (CTA), such as “Call Now” or “Book a Meeting.”
+Use your ad copy to tell search users—in other words, your potential clients—what makes you a better lawyer than your competition.
+Be sure to support this statement with a call-to-action, such as “Call Now” or “Book a Meeting.”

-Copywriting requires experimentation to determine which message resonates the most with users.
-The point is to get them to click through to your website and ultimately book a meeting with you to learn about how to help them.
-Try setting up different ad versions and letting them run for a week.
-This way, you can see which ones perform the best and reallocate your budget accordingly.
+It’s important to remember that copywriting requires experimentation to determine which message resonates the most with users.
+The point is to get them to click through to your website and ultimately book a meeting with you to discover how you can help them.

 2) Use keywords in your legal ad copy

-Here are a few tips for using keywords in your legal PPC ads:
+Here are a few tips for using keywords in your law firm PPC ads:

 Use your keyword in the headline and ad content